jack-arturo/stormlight-short/07_story_development/README.md

-# Story Development - The Way of Kings Animated Pilot
+# Story Development - Stormlight: Into the Tempest Animated Pilot

 This directory contains all story development materials for the 4-minute animated pilot trailer.